Department of Mass Communication

 Students are encouraged to take their creative passions and use them for the professional world, to connect their faith to their vocation, and to use the powerful “media microphone” to influence the world around them in a positive way.

-The mission of the Department of Mass Communication is to enable students to think critically and to communicate clearly, effectively and ethically.
-We prepare Christian professionals for work in the media field, including journalism, broadcasting, graphic design and public relations.
+The mission of the Department of Mass Communication is to enable students to think critically and to communicate clearly, effectively, and ethically.
+We prepare Christian professionals for work in the media field, including public relations, journalism, broadcasting, graphic design, and digital media.
 We accomplish our mission by helping students master writing, technology, and the ethical and legal aspects of the media industry.

 Christian Emphasis Distinguishes Us

 The mass communication classes at RC emphasize developing ethical, Christian professionals who can influence culture and the media in positive ways.
 One of RC’s core strengths is its focus on a Christian perspective.
 Class discussions focus on ethical decision making, respecting privacy, and how to use critical thinking skills and a Christian philosophy to make decisions.

 The benefits of having a Christian perspective are twofold.
 Students who graduate with cutting edge media skills will be able to:

 • become involved in and influence secular forms of media

 • be able to use those skills for Christian organizations.

 Students and faculty in the mass communication program are committed to the craft of communication and to being ethical, Christian professionals who can influence culture and the media in positive ways.

 To be prepared for the media industry, students must obtain hands-on, practical experience.
 All mass communication majors earn experience while in college through internships, in workshop-type classes and by working for The Shield, RC’s student media.